Nevah5/chatbotAI/README.md

 ### **_Default Settings_**

 Training Channel: _none_<br>
-Chat Channel: _none_
+Chat Channels: _none_

 ## **_Commands_**

+### /config

+- toggle chat<br>
+  Toggle a channel for the bot to listen to all messages.
+I would recommend doing that in a seperate channel.
-- /config set training<br>
+- set training<br>
-  Sets the channel, where the bot gets it's training data from.
+  A channel that should be the most active with meaningful message contents for the AI to learn from.
+- set api-noresponse_message<br>
+  The message that the bots sends in a toggled chat channel when the API is not responding.
-- /config set chat<br>
+- set api-noresponse_status<br>
-  Sets the channel where the bot writes with the user.
+  The activity status of the bot when the API is not responding.
+- reset api-noresponse_message<br>
+  Resets the configuration to default.
-- /status api<br>
+- reset api-noresponse_status<br>
-  Show the current API status.
-- /stats user user:<br>
-  Show the stats of a user.
+  Resets the configuration to default.
-- /help<br>
+- show<br>
-  Show a menu with all commands.
+  Show all configured configurations.

 # API